webdevwilson/tfwatch/README.md

 * Review and apply plans

 ## Configuration
-* PORT - The port the HTTP server will bind to
+* PORT - (default: 3000) The port the HTTP server will bind to
-* CHECKOUT_DIR - The directory that contains Terraform repositories.
+* CHECKOUT_DIR - (default: .state/projects) The directory that contains Terraform repositories.
 These must have a terraform.tfplan in them.
+* STATE_PATH - (default: .state) The location where state is stored on disk
 * LOG_LEVEL

 ## Developing